Pennsylvania - Sectoral Privacy Overview

 A 'customer' is defined as a 'consumer who has a customer relationship with a licensee' (31 Pa.
 Code §146a.2).
 A 'customer relationship' is defined as a 'continuing relationship between a consumer and a licensee under which the licensee provides one or more insurance products or services to the consumer that are to be used primarily for personal, family or household purposes' (31 Pa.
 Code §146a.2).

-The term 'personally identifiable financial information' is defined to mean '(A) Information that a consumer provides to a licensee to obtain an insurance product or service from the licensee; (B) Information about a consumer resulting from a transaction involving an insurance product or service between a licensee and a consumer, and (C) Information that the licensee otherwise obtains about a consumer in connection with providing an insurance product or service to that consumer' (31 Pa.
+The term 'personally identifiable financial information' is defined to mean '(A) Information that a consumer provides to a licensee to obtain an insurance product or service from the licensee; (B) Information about a consumer resulting from a transaction involving an insurance product or service between a licensee and a consumer, and/or (C) Information that the licensee otherwise obtains about a consumer in connection with providing an insurance product or service to that consumer' (31 Pa.
 Code §146a.2).
-The term does not include publicly available information, any list, description or other grouping of consumers derived without using any personally identifiable financial information that is not publicly available, and health information (31 Pa.
+The term does not include publicly available information, any list, description, or other groupings of consumers derived without using any personally identifiable financial information that is not publicly available, and health information (31 Pa.
 Code §146a.2).

-There have been no subsequent significant decisions addressing the Court's recognition of the common law duty; although, one decision rendered by the U.S. Court of Appeals for the Third Circuit recently vacated the dismissal of a lawsuit brought by a federal employee whose personal information inadvertently was disclosed by the U.S. Department of Justice in response to a FOIA requested filed by a federal inmate (Spade v.
+There have been no subsequent significant decisions addressing the Court's specific recognition of the common law duty; although, one decision rendered by the U.S. Court of Appeals for the Third Circuit recently vacated the dismissal of a lawsuit brought by a federal employee whose personal information inadvertently was disclosed by the U.S. Department of Justice in response to a FOIA requested filed by a federal inmate (Spade v.
 United States, 763 Fed.
 App'x 294, 295 (3d Cir 2019)).
-However, the District Court ultimately dismissed the case as the U.S. Department of Labor determined that plaintiff's claim was covered by the Federal Employees' Compensation Act of 1916 ('FECA') and therefore prohibited any Dittman determination68.
+However, the District Court ultimately dismissed the case as the U.S. Department of Labor determined that the plaintiff's claim was covered by the Federal Employees' Compensation Act of 1916 ('FECA') and therefore prohibited any Dittman determination69.